Stroke of Surprise: Progressive Semantic Illusions in Vector Sketching: Experiments

 \subsection{Experimental Setup}

-\paragraph{Baseline.} We adapt state-of-the-art methods: Nano Banana Pro (raster), SketchAgent~\cite{vinker2025sketchagent}, and SketchDreamer~\cite{qu2023sketchdreamer} (vector).
-We design two protocols: (1) \textbf{Text-to-illusion}: Baselines generate sketches sequentially (prefix from $p_1$, then full from $p_2$).
-For the raster-based Nano Banana Pro, we enforce the progressive constraint by overlaying the prefix onto the final output, whereas vector baselines natively support stroke addition.
-(2) \textbf{Ours-to-illusion}: We provide our optimized prefix sketches as input to evaluate whether baselines can complete the transformation given an ideal structural foundation.
+\paragraph{Baseline.} We adapt state-of-the-art methods to the progressive illusion task: Nano Banana Pro (raster), SketchAgent~\cite{vinker2025sketchagent}, SketchDreamer~\cite{qu2023sketchdreamer} (vector), and two image-based methods, CLIPasso~\cite{vinker2022clipasso} and ControlSketch~\cite{arar2025swiftsketch}.
+We design two protocols: (1) \textbf{Text-to-illusion}: Baselines generate sketches sequentially---prefix from $p_1$, full sketch from $p_2$.
+Nano Banana Pro enforces the progressive constraint via prefix overlaying; vector baselines natively support stroke addition.
+CLIPasso and ControlSketch require image input, so we supply SDXL-generated~\cite{podell2023sdxlimprovinglatentdiffusion} references from the same prompts, with matched stroke count and segments.
+SketchDreamer uses its default 5-segment cubic Bézier curves, as our 1-segment setting triggers reinitialization that degrades quality.
+(2) \textbf{Ours-to-illusion}: We supply our optimized prefix sketches to test whether baselines can complete the transformation given an ideal structural foundation.

 \paragraph{Data.} Our evaluation dataset comprises 64 common objects spanning diverse categories.
 We randomly sample pairs to form $(p_1, p_2)$ combinations, run multiple optimization iterations per pair, then apply filtering and ranking to select top-k results for evaluation.